Sedatyf/Email_checker/README.md

 ```

 In the ``IMAP`` you have to give the right imap service along your mailbox (Gmail, Outlook, Yahoo, etc.).
 You can find a list of IMAP here : <https://www.systoolsgroup.com/imap/>

+## TODO

+- Check if I can automate process from Thunderbird
+- Make a thunderbird init
+- Refactoring (guard clause, etc.)